denten-books/plain-text/1-device.md

 books, forms, shapes, and designs refer to the outward, material aspects of the literary artifact.
 These are again mental constructions, not material.

-Our unfamiliarity with what Lubbock calls the novel's "technical aspects" thereby hampers our ability to understand how it comes to present itself to the mind in its entirety [@lubbock_craft_1921, 272].
+Our unfamiliarity with what Lubbock calls the novel's "technical aspect" thereby hampers our ability to understand how it comes to present itself to the mind in its entirety [@lubbock_craft_1921, 272].
 The viewer grasps other more plastic art forms like sculpture or painting whole and at